conichiGMBH/CNI-Booking/README.md

 ## Installation

-CNI-Booking is available through [CocoaPods](http://cocoapods.org).
+CNI-Itineraries is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby